trbaxter/Old-Projects/Java/Intermediate/Battleship Game/Readme.md

 <br>

 ### **How to play:**
-The computer will prompt the player for a guess (a cell) that will be entered into the terminal as "A3", "A5", etc.
+The computer will prompt the player for a guess that will be entered into the console as "A3", "a5", etc.
-In response to the guess, the player will see a result in the terminal indicating "Hit", "Miss", or "Battleship destroyed!".
+In response to the guess, the player will see a result in the console indicating "Hit", "Miss", or "Battleship destroyed!".

-When the player destroys every battleship, the game ends by displaying the user's rating.
+When the player destroys every computer battleship, the game ends and displays the user's score.
 <br>
 <br>